troy-west/arche/README.md

 Define the Component cassandra configuration, can either be defined in a text file or in code.

 Note: the data reader tags #arche/statements, #arche/cluster and #arche/session are made avalible by the `arche-component` library to make it possible to declaratively define the Component configuration as EDN data.
+Alternatively there are functions to achieve the same, `create-statements`, `create-cluster` and `create-session`.
+There will create arche Component Records.

 ``` clojure
 (require '[com.stuartsierra.component :as component])